logdatatech/Code.Truth/11PredictionsForTheFutureOfProgramming.md

 ## Containers will rule

 In theory, we shouldn’t need containers.
 Your executable should simply run, and the operating system should manage permissions and scheduling so that all the executables get along.
 Alas, that dream is receding faster than ever.
-Fewer and fewer excusable live alone.
+Fewer and fewer executable live alone.
 Many need differing versions of various libraries or other special accommodations.
 Even “run anywhere” technologies like Java get into trouble because there are so many different versions of the virtual machine.

 Good VMs can fix this, but they’re fat.
 Containers are skinny and lightweight.
 They’re easy to use and thus impossible not to love.
 We will see more and more containers at all levels of the enterprise, and it’s hard to resist their charms.